williamkoller/mono-repo-api-smartranking/README.md

 # **API Smart Ranking**

-This Project aims to deliver modern solutions, using the **NestjJS** framework in conjunction with robust and scalable **Cloud** services.
+This Project aims to deliver modern solutions, using the **NestJS** framework in conjunction with robust and scalable **Cloud** services.

 > #### MongoDB